Frequently Asked Questions

 How much does the certificate cost?

-There is a $45 fee (increasing to $55 on August 22, 2016) for administrative costs related to the certificate and you can pay that to the Department of Linguistics Secretary in LNCO 2300.
+There is a $55 fee for administrative costs related to the certificate and you can pay that to the Department of Linguistics Secretary in LNCO 2300 or at the link here.

 The tuition is figured at the regular university tuition rates so it depends on your residency status and how many courses you take at once.
 Check here for more information.